Kyle Pitts Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 Season Stats

-- This season Pitts has 24 catches (on 36 targets) and leads the Falcons with 308 receiving yards (61.6 per game) while scoring one touchdown.
+- Pitts has grabbed 24 passes and leads his team with 308 receiving yards plus one touchdown.
+He has been targeted 36 times, and averages 61.6 yards per game.

 - So far this season, 17.4% of the 207 passes thrown by his team have gone Pitts' way.

-- Pitts (eight red zone targets) has been the recipient of 23.5% of his team's 34 red zone pass attempts.
+- With eight targets in the red zone this season, Pitts has been on the receiving end of 23.5% of his team's 34 red zone pass attempts.

-- The Falcons have called a pass in 62.7% of their plays from scrimmage this year while running the ball 37.3% of the time.
-This offensive attack ranks 28th in the NFL in points scored.
+- The Falcons, who rank 28th in the NFL in points scored, have attempted a pass 62.7% of the time while running the football 37.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pitts' matchup with the Dolphins.